SWEN670NASAEVA2/NASA_EVA_Gamification/README.md

 		$wgPoints = array(0=>50, 1=>100);
 		$wgLeaderBoardPointScale=100;

+4. Replace the default logo with the NasaWiki gamification logo: open 'LocalSettings.php' and search for $wgLogo.
+Replace everthing after the '=' sign with the following:
+		"$wgResourceBasePa/extensions/NASA_EVA_Gamification/images/nasa-wiki-logo.png";
+	The line should look like:
+		$wgLogo = "$wgResourceBasePa/extensions/NASA_EVA_Gamification/images/nasa-wiki-logo.png";
+	Save the changes.

-4. From a shell prompt,
+5. From a shell prompt,
 	a) Navigate to the folder where you have saved the "MediaWiki"
 	b) Run `php maintenance/update.php`

 	## Note: if you get a security error, run the shell prompt as an administrator.

-5. Move and replace the following files “From” the specified folder “To” the specified folder. a)
+6. Move and replace the following files “From” the specified folder “To” the specified folder. a)
 		File: WikiPage.php
 		From folder: `mediawiki/extensions/NASA_EVA_Gamification/`